Tsukeruu/WeatherScape/README.md

   - **To fix such errors, specify the location manually by changing the base api endpoint to point to your location**

   - **Do not be surprised if the program returns an inaccurate weather result, its simply an issue regarding wttr.in**

+  - **Hyprsnow is disabled by default due to performance prioritization, enable it in the config file and re run the program to submit the changes**

   </details>